 Solution: The battery power is getting low.
-Connect the ac power adapter to the computer and plug it into an electrical outlet.
+Plug the ac power adapter into an electrical outlet and connect the ac power adapter to the computer, or replace the battery with a charged one.

 • Problem: The computer display remains blank after you press Fn to return from sleep mode.